storyteller/Storyteller/documentation/documentation/best_practices.md

 The system state for specifications should, *as much as feasible*, be done by using the actual internal services and

+* don't test logic through the UI
+* what about page objects?
+* Good failures

 * Self-contained specs
 * Set up your own state